xjamundx/site/hack.md

 * All tests and lint checks pass (`node make.js test` and `node make.js lint`).
 * You understand that we're super grateful for your patch.

+#### Development Environment

+JSHint has a number of dependencies specified in its `package.json` file.
+To install them just run the following command from within your repo directory:

+    $ npm install

+After that you will be able to run the edge version of JSHint using `bin/jshint` or build the release bundles using `node make.js`.

 #### Coding Style

 This section describes our coding style guide.
 You might not agree with it and